CD-Xbow/local-signal/readme.md

 # Local Signal
-This is a build of Signal, which is a user-friendly music sequencer application developed using web technology, designed for seamless, cross-platform use.
+This is a build of Signal, which is a user-friendly music sequencer application developed using web technology, designed for seamless, cross-platform use. https://github.com/ryohey/signal

 While it's user friendly to use, it certainly wasn't user friendly to build and deploy.

 Pain and suffering.
+Much pain and suffering.

-Eventually I managed to get this build, hopefully easy to deploy, build done
+Eventually I managed to get this build, hopefully easy to deploy.

 ## Features
-Cross-Platform Compatibility: Ensure accessibility across various devices and operating systems.
+**Cross-Platform Compatibility:** Ensure accessibility across various devices and operating systems.
-Simple User Interface: Focus on an intuitive, non-complicated user interface for ease of use.
+**Simple User Interface:** Focus on an intuitive, non-complicated user interface for ease of use.
-MIDI Compatibility: Support for MIDI format to facilitate a wide range of music production needs.
+**MIDI Compatibility:** Support for MIDI format to facilitate a wide range of music production needs.
+**Easy to install:** I hope so.

 ## Setup Instructions